moonquddus/tricksterjs/README.md

 # trickster.js
-A barebones browser-game framework that's 100% client-side - built on top of riot.js
+A barebones browser-game template that's 100% client-side - built on top of riot.js

 ### What on Earth possessed you to make this?
 A wonderful orgy of boredom, procrastination and a dodgy internet connection